ciar4n/bonsai-docs/content/docs/helpers/shadows.md

 ## Shadow Helpers

-#### Bedrock includes a collection of helpers for creating beautiful shadow effects to any box element.
+#### Bonsai includes a collection of helpers for creating beautiful shadow effects to any box element.

 <br>